Last Updated on October 19, 2024 by Jason

 Setting jumper & lever – These two components combine to form a mechanism that requires the crown to be pulled out before manipulation.
 This not only allows for multiple functions, but also prevents accidental adjustments to the time.
 The vast majority of vintage wristwatches utilise a lever-set mechanism in this way.

 Spring barrel – The mainspring housing, typically featuring a toothed outer, akin to a traditional gear.
-This barrel will typically pair with a cover, to prevent the mainspring ejecting from its container.
+This barrel will typically pair with a cover, to prevent the mainspring from ejecting from its container.

 Plates – A variety of specially shaped metal plates that provide a framework to hold the components of the movement in place.
 The largest ‘main’ plate acts as a base, while the second-largest plate known as the ‘barrel bridge’ holds the mainspring with its associated components.
-There are smaller sections, including the ‘gear bridge’ which supports the gear train arrangement.
+There are smaller sections, including the ‘gear bridge’ which supports the wheel train arrangement.
 The pallet bridge which holds the pallet fork and the balance bridge above, which supports the balance wheel and the remaining regulator assembly.

 Winding stem – A rod attached to the crown that transfers the crown inputs to the mechanisms within the movement.
 One end is threaded and cut to size depending on the case dimensions, to fit the crown.
 The other is square, which interlocks with the winding and setting mechanisms; varying depending on the movement used.